 How To Charge A New Kia Niro

 How far you can travel on a single charge is a major purchasing factor for a new electrified vehicle, and the Kia Niro EV range doesn't disappoint.
-This all-electric SUV can take you up to 253 miles on a single charge.1 When it's time to juice it back up, just plug it in and grab some lunch – you'll be able to charge from 10% to 80% in as little as 43 minutes using a DC fast charger.2 Let's dive deeper into driving range and charging for the various Kia Niro models below.
+This all-electric SUV can take you up to 253 miles on a single charge.1 When it's time to juice it back up, just plug it in and grab some lunch – you'll be able to charge from 10% to 80% in as little as 43 minutes using a DC fast charger.2 Let's dive deeper into the driving range and charging details for the various Kia Niro models below.
 When you're ready, visit us at Gunther Kia to test-drive your favorite option.

-2025 Kia Niro Overview
+2026 Kia Niro Overview

-How To Charge Kia Niro Models
+How To Charge the Kia Niro EV

-Charging the 2025 Kia Niro EV is simple and only takes a moment to plug in.
+Charging the 2026 Kia Niro EV is simple – it only takes a moment to plug the SUV in.
 The charging port is located conveniently on the front bumper.
 This charging port is covered by an exterior panel that has a push-locking system.
 When you push against the exterior charging port panel, it unlocks with a small click, allowing the panel to open.
+To lock the panel, you can simply press against the panel again.
+This time, it should lie flush against the rest of the front bumper.

 Kia Niro EV Range & Specs

-Kia Niro Charging Time
+Kia Niro EV Charging Time

-Ask our team about your 2025 Kia Niro EV charger options for charging at home and on the go!
+Ask our team about your 2026 Kia Niro EV charger options for charging at home and on the go!
 You can have a ChargePoint® Level 2 Home Charger installed in your home, plus the Kia Type-2 charging cable lets you use AC adapters on the go – when you aren't juicing up at a DC fast charger, that is.
 Each Kia Niro EV charger type provides various charging time options, so ask us for any specifics that aren't listed here.

 Charging Tips & Additional Info

-Charging your Kia Niro EV is straightforward, but here are some tips to help you get the best possible Kia Niro Electric range:
+Charging your Kia Niro EV is straightforward, but here are some tips to help you get the best possible Kia Niro electric range:

-• Typically, EV batteries should not be charged consistently to 100%, as this can accelerate battery degradation.
+- Typically, EV batteries should not be charged consistently to 100%, as this can accelerate battery degradation.

-• Cold weather can increase overall charging time.
+- Cold weather can increase overall charging time.

-• Check your charging settings to ensure you'll be getting the charging speeds you need.
+- Check your charging settings to ensure you'll be getting the charging speeds you need.

-• Keep extra adapters, cables, or charging accessories you need in your trunk space while traveling.
+- Keep extra adapters, cables, or charging accessories you need in your trunk space while traveling.

-• Maintain good battery health by charging your EV battery before it drops below 20%.
+- Maintain good battery health by charging your EV battery before it drops below 20%.

 See the Kia Niro Variants in Our Gunther Kia Showroom Today